jeppestaerk/traefik-xff-to-xrealip/README.md

         - "172.16.0.0/16" # trust everytihing from docker eg. if running Cloudflare tunnel in docker container
 ```

-Remember to add `forwardedHeaders.trustedIPs` to all your entryPoints, especially if you redirect HTTP to HTTPS.
+Ensure you add `forwardedHeaders.trustedIPs` to all your entryPoints, especially if you redirect HTTP to HTTPS.

 ### Dynamic configuration